Guilli12pm/ML_proj/README.md

 This is the Machine Learning project By Guillaume Paya-Monet, Guillaume Loranchet and Junki Hong

-This project is about facial recognition.
+This project is about facial recognition with a small dataset.

-run new_user.py to take pictures, select the correct ones and create a tar file (necessary in project_ML.ipynb)
+-run 'new_user.py' to take pictures, select the correct ones and create a tar file (necessary in project_ML.ipynb)

+OR

+-run 'create_data.py', 'check_data.py' and then 'make_tar.py'

+new_pic, new_pic(1)... are the files containing the training set and next_ite contains the testing set.

-For project_ML.ipynb, open in colab and do 'save a copy in GitHub' after modification.
+For 'project_ML.ipynb', 'CNN.ipynb' and 'kNN.ipynb', open in colab and do 'save a copy in GitHub' after modification.

-Look at Lab8_answers.ipynb for an example of managing images with tf.data